CBEP-SoCB-Details/FOCB_WQ/Derived_Data/surface_data_review.md

-The Box Cox transformation is based on looking at residuals from a linear model. in this setting, the “default” linear model includes time of year and monitoring Station
+The Box Cox transformation is based on looking at residuals from a linear model. in this setting, the “default” linear model includes time of year and monitoring Station.

 The box-cox transformations are of the form:
 $$\\frac{Y ^{\\lambda} - 1}{\\lambda}$$